1. Who is behind ICAS?

 8. How many Self-Regulatory Organizations (SROs) are there worldwide?
 Is there one in my country?

-As of 2017, there are around 45 Self-Regulatory Organizations (SROs) in the world, but many markets are in the process of developing their own Self-Regulatory System.
+Today, there are around 50 Self-Regulatory Organizations (SROs) in the world, but many markets are in the process of developing their own self-regulatory system.
 More than half of existing SROs are represented in ICAS, either as direct members or indirectly through the European Advertising Standards Alliance (EASA).

 9. As a consumer, how can I submit a complaint about an ad?

 ICAS does not handle complaints on individual ads.
 To submit a complaint, you need to contact your local Self-Regulatory Organization, even if the advertisement in question comes from a source outside of your country.